Treatment for Autism FAQ

 What are some symptoms of Autism?

 Some symptoms you may encounter are intellectual disability, delayed speech, non-verbal, uncoordinated motor skills, repetitive body movement, lack of eye contact, or inability to communicate.
-Helping Hands Therapeutic Services, Inc. utilizes ABA as it’s main treatment for autism.
+Helping Hands ABA utilizes ABA as it’s main treatment for autism.
 See the information below, which will show you what to expect from our program.

 What is ABA?